-A composer and choreographer, Miro Magloire was born in Munich, Germany.
-After winning the “Forum of Young Composers Award” in his home state of North Rhine-Westphalia, he went on to study with Mauricio Kagel at the Conservatory of Music in Cologne, Germany.
-His compositions have been presented at music festivals across Europe and broadcast on German radio stations.
+Born in Munich, Germany, Magloire started his career as a composer.
+At age 17 he won the “Forum of Young Composers Award” in North Rhine-Westphalia, and went on to study with Mauricio Kagel at the Conservatory of Music in Cologne, Germany.

-Miro received his dance training at the Ailey and Martha Graham Schools, where his teachers included Yung-Yung Tsuai and Kazuko Hirabayashi, and studied ballet with Wilhelm Burmann and Peff Modelski.
-Companies he danced with include the Martha Graham Ensemble, the Eglevsky Ballet and the American Repertory Ballet.
+After relocating to New York to study Modern Dance at the Ailey and Martha Graham Schools, where his teachers included Yung-Yung Tsuai and Kazuko Hirabayashi, and ballet with Wilhelm Burmann and Peff Modelskiand among others, he turned his attention to choreography and in 2004 founded New Chamber Ballet.

 Parallel to his dancing and choreographing career, he has worked as a dance accompanist for a host of companies and schools, most recently at American Ballet Theatre.
 He also trains and coaches accompanists, and has recorded and published 6 CDs with music for dance classes.